 The 21st Infantry Regiment was originally constituted in May 1861, as the 2nd Battalion, 12th Infantry Regiment and organized in May 1862 at Fort Hamilton, N.Y.
 The new, young soldiers of this new unit were dispatched to Harper’s Ferry before facing combat for the first time in the battle at Cedar Mountain on Aug.
 9, 1862.

 Serving as lead skirmishers for a Union division, the regiment’s soldiers fought admirably and helped the advancing Union lines initially break through the Confederate defenses, only to be outnumbered and compelled to withdraw.
-At Cedar Mountain today, the Civil War Trust has saved 498 acres of the land where the regiment’s soldiers first fought.
+At Cedar Mountain, the American Battlefield Trust has saved 498 acres of the land where the regiment’s soldiers first fought.

 The regiment’s fighting spirit was exemplified by Private John L. Younker, who volunteered to brave a storm of grape shot and canister to deliver a desperate message to Union artillerists to stop shelling their own men.
 Younker was wounded in the arm during his mission and was awarded a Congressional Medal of Honor.

-The regiment went on to fight at Second Bull Run, Antietam, Mine Run, the Wilderness, Spotsylvania Court House, North Anna and Cold Harbor – all battlefields where the Civil War Trust has saved over 2,000 acres of land.
+The regiment went on to fight at Second Bull Run, Antietam, Mine Run, the Wilderness, Spotsylvania Court House, North Anna and Cold Harbor.
 In 1866, as part of an expansion of Regular Army, the 2nd Battalion, 12th Infantry Regiment, which had served in 12 campaigns during the Civil War, was reorganized and re-designated what it is today – the 21st Infantry Regiment.

 The regiment was sent to Arizona during the Indian Wars, battling with Apaches in frequent engagements from 1869 to 1872 during scouting expeditions and while defending settlers and mail carriers against Indian attacks and raids.
 In 1873, the 21st fought in the Modoc War in northern California, and four years later pursued Chief Joseph and the Nez Perce tribe through the Wyoming and Montana until their surrender in October.
 In that campaign, the soldiers of the 21st marched more than 1,600 miles in 75 days from July to October over some of the most difficult, desolate terrain in the West.